Common Law Trademarks

 How can you tell what geographic area a common law trademark spans when the business is based entirely online?
 If similar marks promote businesses that have physical locations in different areas, can both marks have an online presence?

 Unfortunately, there are no simple answers to these questions, which continue to be puzzled out in the courts.
-For most mark owners, the most reliable way to earn strong trademark rights—on the internet and elsewhere—is to register the trademark federally.
+For most mark owners, the most reliable way to get strong trademark rights—on the internet and elsewhere—is to register the trademark federally.

 How Do I Protect a Common Law Trademark?